HuyaneMatsu/hata/docs/intro/Chapter2_commands.md

 Ensured when an exception occurs inside of a command.

-The following arguments are passed to `command_error`:
+The following parameters are passed to `command_error`:

 | Respective name   | Type              | Description                               |
 |-------------------|-------------------|-------------------------------------------|